eventbrite/pysoa/docs/testing.rst

     }

-The ``action_map`` contains a dict of action names to action results.
+The ``action_map`` contains a dict of action names to action responses.
 It can contain either a response body dict ``body`` key or an error list ``errors`` key with the same semantics as the ``body`` and ``errors`` arguments to ``stub_action``, respectively.
 You won't be able to make assertions on the calls made (or not made) to these stubbed actions.